 ---|---|---|---|---|

-While the HDMI interface is backwards compatible meaning you can plug a monitor with an HDMI 2.0 to a PC with an HDMI 1.4, or a TV with an HDMI 2.0 to a home theater system with an HDMI 1.4, using a newer device input device (TV/monitors) with an older output device (PC/console), you would be presenting bottlenecks.
+While the HDMI interface is backward compatible, meaning you can plug a monitor with an HDMI 2.0 into a PC with an HDMI 1.4 or a TV with an HDMI 2.0 to a home theater system with an HDMI 1.4, using a newer device input device (TV/monitors) with an older output device (PC/console), you would be presenting bottlenecks.

-In other words, if a TV is designed to display 4K @ 60 Hz and you simply connect to a console with an HDMI 1.4, the TV will not work at its full potential.
+In other words, if a TV is designed to display 4K@60 Hz and you connect to a console with an HDMI 1.4, the TV will not work at its full potential.

 Also Read: Can I Plug HDMI 2.1 Cable Into a 1.4 Port?